Skip to main content

 Curriculum Overview

-We believe that your child’s education is at their best when their learning begins with curiosity.
+We believe that your child’s education is at its best when their learning begins with curiosity.
 That’s why this course was designed for elementary students with no prerequisite.
 We use the practical concepts and things in their world to help them to learn and experience that science isn’t just a class–it’s a means for them to discover their world!

 Throughout this course, they’ll study and explore the basic building blocks of creation, atoms and molecules, simple chemicals, the laws of motion, energy in its many forms, as well as concepts of electricity and magnetism.
 Your student will get to put their learning to work as they have fun making a bouncy ball, developing a smoke bomb, building a solar oven, constructing a working periscope, fashioning a miniature motor, and creating a lava lamp!